ryanatkn/gro/src/gen/README.md

 with convention-based code generation (codegen) techniques.

 Why?
 Codegen can produce cool results and eternal pain.
-Used well, they can improve performance, flexibility, consistency, and development speed.
+Used well, codegen can improve performance, flexibility, consistency, and development speed.
 As developers, automating our work is a natural thing to do, and whether or not it's a wise thing to do,
 `gro gen` can bring automation deeper into our code authoring workflows.